Books written by MED alumni

 Contributing spatial evidence to studies of media and infrastructure; using digital tools for mapping, visualizing data, and fabricating building components; developing exhibitions and curatorial strategies.

-Course of study and requirements
+Course of Study and Requirements

 In course titles, a designates fall term, and b designates spring term.
-The School reserves the right to change the prescribed course of study as necessary.
+The school reserves the right to change the prescribed course of study as necessary.

 Course requirements for the M.E.D.
 Program